In-depth guide

 5. Ancillary revenue and upsell

 Room rate is one revenue line.
 F&B, spa, transfers, late checkout, early check-in, parking, retail are others.
 TRevPAR captures the full picture and increasingly drives owner-level decisions over RevPAR alone.
 The four upsell touchpoints: pre-stay (email 3-5 days before arrival with upgrade and package offers), at check-in (digital prompt for upgrades, late checkout, F&B credit), in-stay (cart-time suggestions in the guest portal — "add a glass of wine for €6"), pre-checkout (late-checkout offer).
-Mobile cart-time upsells convert 25-30% better than the same offer pitched verbally at the desk.
-The highest-ROI upsells: late checkout (near 100% margin, near-zero op cost), F&B add-ons on existing orders, room upgrades when occupancy allows.
+Mobile cart-time upsells are easier to measure than verbal desk pitches because every view, click, and purchase can be attributed.
+Start with upsells that have low fulfilment complexity and clear guest value: late checkout when housekeeping capacity allows, F&B add-ons on existing orders, and room upgrades when occupancy allows.

 6. Loss prevention: no-shows, cancellations, walk-outs